 In this surprise situation, there may be no good way to avoid injury.
 Your choices are to hit the door, slam on the brakes, swerve into another lane of traffic, or maybe even wreck the bike to avoid more serious injuries.
 To limit your exposure to a “dooring” accident, never ride between a lane of traffic and parked cars.

 Common causes of this type of accident are speeding, obstructed view and weather conditions, but mostly it’s people in cars or trucks who fail to notice a motorcycle at an intersection.
 To help avoid these kinds of accidents, brake early, increase your visibility, and practice defensive driving techniques like staying out of a vehicle’s blind spot and avoid lane splitting.

-Attorney Eric Beasley was born and raised in Tennessee and has a dedication to the community.
+Nashville motorcycle accident attorney Eric Beasley was born and raised in Tennessee and has a dedication to the community.
 Many of the people he represents were referred to our firm by past clients and lawyers who know that he can get the job done.